Peak Season

 Prevention

 While earwig infestations are rare, there are some prevention tips to keep these pests out of your home.
 The most important aspect of controlling earwigs is eliminating their hiding places.
 Keeping landscaping elements like logs or stones away from the foundation of the building will help prevent them from getting inside.
 Trimming trees and shrubs that cause shade is also a good preventative measure.
+Using our green technology, NaturZone’s Pest Control technicians can prevent these pests from entering, reduce the use of chemicals and keep pests out.
+Get a quote today.